A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore are actually not that hard to find if you know where to look!

 Junior The Pocket Bar

 For this discreetly located bar, just bring along the core clique (sorry friends of friends).
-To get into this 10-seater pub, first make your way to Crackerjack.
-Step 2: Hunt down an unassuming white door with an overhead lamp and minimalist signage in the back alley.
+To get into this 10-seater pub, hunt down an unassuming white door with a minimalist signage in the back alley of Tanjong Pagar.
 Go past the second door and into a cosy concept bar – such secret society vibes.
 If you’re in love with their exotic concoctions, better relish every moment of it – the drinks are rotated every few months.
-Right now, the bar’s going after the name Magnolia and is rocking a New Orleans vibe.
-Catch it while you can.

 Junior, 43 Tanjong Pagar Road, Singapore 088464